WPP-Public/Potato-ACE/scripts/new-comp-template/README.md

 <!-- TODO: Remove 'listened for' in following sentence if component only dispatches and does not listen for events -->
 Template uses the following custom events, the names of which are available in its exported `EVENTS` object, similar to `ATTRS`, so they may be imported into other modules.

+### Dispatched events

+The following events are dispatched on `window` by Template.

-### Ready
+#### Ready

 `ace-template-ready`

-This event is dispatched on `window` when Template finishes initialising.
-The event name is available as the value of the `READY` property of the exported `EVENTS` object, and its `detail` property is composed as follows:
+This event is dispatched when Template finishes initialising.
+The event name is available as `EVENTS.OUT.READY`, and its `detail` property is composed as follows:

 ```js
 'detail': {